 - Advertisements.
 Some free versions of these third-party apps come with ads unless you pay the monthly fee.

-Why use a business texting software to schedule a text?
+Why use a business texting software to schedule a text message?

 Business texting software comes with additional features that help you maximize the benefits of sending a scheduled text message: